 HB 1032 would allow damages for emotional distress in discrimination cases where the plaintiff is a person with a disability.
 It would also allow the court to award attorneys' fees - but just to the prevailing plaintiff in a case.
 CCI believes that it would be more equitable to allow the court to award attorneys' fees to the prevailing party - either the plaintiff or the defendant.
 Doing so would help protect a county against frivolous lawsuits.
-CCI has met with the sponsor and other stakeholders last month to discuss the bill and offer some proposed amendments.
-The bill will be heard in the House Judiciary Committee on Tuesday, March 14.
+Unfortunately, the bill was amended in House Judiciary last week to require, not allow, the court to award attorneys' fees to the prevailing plaintiff.
+The bill was also amended to cap these emotional damages at over \$300,000.
+As amended, the bill passed on a 7-6 vote and will be heard on the House floor this week.
+CCI continues to advocate for a more equitable approach to these discrimination cases.

-Sponsors: Rep. D. Ortiz
+Position: Amend Sponsors: Rep. D. Ortiz